 - 1. Comprises Corporate income tax paid and taxes withheld from payments to foreign residents and remitted to the Australian government. - Comprises payroll and employer taxes paid as a result of the Group's capacity as an employer.
 Figures shown represent payroll tax for the 12-month period to 30 June and Australian FBT for the year to 31 March. - 3.
-Comprises GST remitted to the ATO and GST paid to suppliers which cannot be recovered. - 4.
+Comprises GST remitted to the ATO with respect to sales made in Australia and GST paid to suppliers which cannot be recovered. - 4.
 Total taxes that the Pact Group is obliged to pay to a government on its own behalf.